openebs/openebs/documentation/source/install/on_premise_solutions.rst

         end
     end

-Verifying the Vagramt VMs State
+Verifying the Vagrant VMs State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Verify the state of Vagrant VMs.
 The output displayed is similar to the following:
 ::